-Blackstone Group (BX), which advised on the $2 billion sale of the Los Angeles Dodgers, won an order blocking subpoenas for information related to a divorce settlement dispute between former team owner Frank McCourt and his ex-wife Jamie McCourt.
+Blackstone Group (BX:US), which advised on the $2 billion sale of the Los Angeles Dodgers, won an order blocking subpoenas for information related to a divorce settlement dispute between former team owner Frank McCourt and his ex-wife Jamie McCourt.

 Jamie McCourt, who claims her $131 million settlement is unfair, issued subpoenas that seek information related to valuation of assets, according to papers filed Nov.
 5 in New York State Supreme Court.